p-rusnak/goFreelance/README.md

 # what to do
 - account types
-- user pages
+> user pages
+> accepting and deleting offers
 - flash messages
 - tags
-- >EDIT AND DELETE
 - refactor CSS

 # style all the pages!!!